QuecPython/qpy-vscode-extension/README.md

 ## Known Issues

-* There are cases that carret `'>>>'` does not appear on boot-up, if that happens, please restart the module.
+* There are cases that carret `'>>>'` does not appear on boot-up, if that happens, press `ENTER` key.
+* There are cases when file system does not appear on boot-up, if that happens, please manually refresh the file system tree view.

 ## Release Notes

+## 1.0.3
+- Added support for EC600S_CNLA and EC600S_CNLB
+- Added firmware flashing feature for supported modules
 ### 1.0.2

 - Fixed issue with downloading files